-You are invited to download a visual description of a selection of the paintings in the Exhibition Visual Description.docx.
-A printed copy an copy on a USB stick are available in the Gallery.
-Please contact dennis@stanleyspencer.org.uk and we will try to arrange an audiodescribed tour for a group of visitors.
+We also have a Large Print copy of the Labels available in the Gallery.

+Please contact dennis@stanleyspencer.org.uk and we will try to arrange an audio-described tour for a group of visitors.

 Visitors who have cancer

 Visitors who have cancer and may urgently need to use a bathroom can gain access to the custodian's toilet in the Gallery on production of the Macmillan or Bowel Cancer card.